 Staying healthy during the festive season doesn’t mean you need to be completely strict with your diet and exercise regime.
 Of course, you are going to enjoy some of your Grandma’s famous dessert and maybe a few too many beverages with your friends over New Year’s, but that is no reason to write off all the remaining hours or days during this time.

 Before we get into the nitty-gritty stuff, here’s some general advice.
 Be realistic.
-If you want to spend all of summer enjoying yourself at parties without focusing on exercise and nutrition, you’ll probably slip a little in your fitness goals.
+If you want to spend all summer enjoying yourself at parties without focusing on exercise and nutrition, you’ll probably slip a little from your fitness goals.
 Everyone goes through periods where motivation is lacking, or time and focus dedicated to health is reduced!
 However, you do have to adjust your expectations and strategies in accordance because you may well lose muscle size or definition.
 If you’re low on time, try shifting your focus from gaining muscle mass to maintaining muscle and not gaining excess fat.
 This may mean an increase in cardio training.

 One of the other really important points is to get plenty of sleep!
 As you can see from our “How Sleep Affects Muscle Growth” article, a good night’s rest can make a huge difference to not only your muscle growth but how you feel and the food choices you make.
 Try to ensure you’re getting at least two early nights a week, and be kind to your body.
 Too many late nights can take a toll!